fastverse/fastverse/README.md

 ### Suggested Extensions

+Fast packages for different data manipulation and statistical computing topics are suggested below.
+Each topic as a 2-character topic-id, which can be used to quickly load all installed packages with `fastvere_extend(topcis = c(..ids..))`.
+The majority of these packages provide compiled code and have few dependencies.
+The total (recursive) dependency count is indicated for each package.

+***

 #### Time Series (TS)

-- **xts** and **zoo**: A fast and reliable matrix-based time series class providing fully identified ordered observations and various utilities for plotting and computations (1 dependency).
+- **xts** and **zoo**: Fast and reliable matrix-based time series classes providing fully identified ordered observations and various utilities for plotting and computations (1 dependency).

-- **roll**: Really fast rolling and expanding window functions that preserve *xts* (3 dependencies).
+- **roll**: Very fast rolling and expanding window functions for vectors and matrices (3 dependencies).

-  *Integration Notes*: *xts* objects are preserved by *roll* functions and by *collapse*'s time series and data transformation functions^[These functions can also handle irregular time series, but this requires passing an integer time variable to the `t` argument which has consecutive integer steps for regular parts of the time series and non-consecutive integers for the irregular parts.].
-As *xts* objects are matrices, all *matrixStats* functions apply to them as well.
-Finally, *xts* objects can be converted quickly and easily to and from *data.table*.
+  *Notes*: *xts*/*zoo* objects are preserved by *roll* functions and by *collapse*'s time series and data transformation functions^[*collapse* functions can also handle irregular time series, but this requires passing an integer time variable to the `t` argument which has consecutive integer steps for regular parts of the time series and non-consecutive integers for the irregular parts.].
+As *xts*/*zoo* objects are matrices, all *matrixStats* functions apply to them as well.
+Finally, *xts* objects can easily be converted to and from *data.table*.

 <!-- Passing the `xts::index()` coerced to integer to the `t` argument of *collapse*'s `flag`, `fdiff` and `fgrowth` further allows exact time-based computations on irregularly spaced time series, which is not supported by *xts*'s built-in functions. -->

 #### Dates and Times (DT)

-- **lubridate**: Comprehensive and fast library to deal with dates and times (2 dependencies).
+- **lubridate**: Facilitates POSIX-based computations (2 dependencies).

-- **clock**: Comprehensive and fast library to deal with dates and times (6 dependencies).
+- **clock**: Comprehensive library for date-time manipulations using a new family of orthogonal date-time classes (durations, time points, zoned-times, and calendars) (6 dependencies).

+- **anytime**: Anything to 'POSIXct' or 'Date' Converter (2 dependencies).

 - **fasttime**: Fast parsing of strings to 'POSIXct' (0 dependencies).

-- **anytime**: Anything to 'POSIXct' or 'Date' Converter

-- **timechange**: (1 dependency).
+- **timechange**: Efficient manipulation of date-times accounting for time zones and daylight saving times (1 dependency).

-  *Integration Notes*: Date and time variables are preserved in many *data.table* and *collapse* operations. *data.table* additionally offers an efficient integer based date class 'IDate' with some supporting functionality. *xts* and *zoo* also provide various functions to transform dates.
+  *Notes*: Date and time variables are preserved in many *data.table* and *collapse* operations. *data.table* additionally offers an efficient integer based date class 'IDate' with some supporting functionality. *xts* and *zoo* also provide various functions to transform dates.

   <!-- - **nanotime**: (7 dependencies). -->

 #### Strings (ST)

 - **stringi**: Main R package for fast, correct, consistent, and convenient string/text manipulation (backend to *stringr* and *snakecase*) (0 dependencies).

-- **stringr**: Simple, Consistent Wrappers for Common String Operations, based on *stringi* (3 dependencies).
+- **stringr**: Simple, consistent wrappers for common string operations, based on *stringi* (3 dependencies).

-- **snakecase**: Convert Strings into any Case, based on *stringi* and *stringr* (4 dependencies).
+- **snakecase**: Convert strings into any case, based on *stringi* and *stringr* (4 dependencies).

 #### Statistics and Computing (SC)

-- **Rfast** and **Rfast2**: Heterogenous sets of fast functions for statistics, estimation and data manipulation operating on vectors and matrices.
-Missing values are not supported (4-5 dependencies).
+- **Rfast** and **Rfast2**: Heterogeneous sets of fast functions for statistics, estimation and data manipulation operating on vectors and matrices.
+Missing values and object attributes are not (consistently) supported (4-5 dependencies).

-- **parallelDist**: Multi-Threaded Distance Matrix Computation (3 dependencies).
+- **parallelDist**: Multi-threaded distance matrix computation (3 dependencies).

 - **coop**: Fast implementations of the covariance, correlation, and cosine similarity (0 dependencies).

-  *Notes*: *Rfast* has a number of like-named functions to matrixstats.
-These are simpler but typically faster and support multithreading.
+  *Notes*: *Rfast* has a number of like-named functions to *matrixStats*.
+These are simpler but typically faster and support multi-threading.
 Some highly efficient statistical functions can also be found scattered across various other packages, notable to mention here are *Hmisc* (60 dependencies) and *DescTools* (17 dependencies). *fastDummies* (16 dependencies) implements creation of dummy (binary) variables.

 <!--
 - **fastmatch**: Fast match function.